 Do I have to go through any qualifying procedures?

-No; we make it easy.
-Enrollment procedures are quick and easy and are part of the loan process.
-Eligibility requirements are simple, and in most cases, there’s no medical screening.
+No; Enrollment procedures and eligibility requirements are simple and part of the loan process.
+In most cases, there’s no medical screening.

 Do you know the risk of disability?